All Episodes

 So be it.

-Should we care about the lies and distortions being told to us by this regime about our financial circumstance?
+Should we care about the lies and distortions being told of us by this regime about our financial circumstance?

-You know what the point of this rich Republican it's the same old uh same old template out there, and it's just it's just the takedowns of Newt yesterday and Andrea Mitchell and BC News in Washington with a huge hit piece on Newt.
+And it's just the takedowns of Newt yesterday and Andrea Mitchell and B.C.
+News, Washington with a huge hit piece on Newt.

-A lot of people are pointing out that nobody on the Republican side is rallying the Newt's uh defense here.
+A lot of people are pointing out that nobody on the Republican side is rallying to Newt's defense here.

 You are on the cutting edge by listening to this program.

-Let me take you back to uh one week ago, last Wednesday on this program where I told you what the Obama re-elect campaign for 2012 was going to be.
+Let me take you back to one week ago, last Wednesday, on this program where I told you what the Obama re-elect campaign for 2012 was going to be.

 It's all becoming very clear now.